mpeeples2008/ArchNetSci/_book/03-exploratory-analysis.md

 ### Bridges

 A bridge is an edge, the removal of which results in a network with a higher number of components.
 The function igraph::min_cut finds bridges in network objects for sets of nodes or for the graph as a whole.
 The output of this function includes a vector called \$cut which provides the edges representing bridges.
-By default this function only outputs the cut value but you can use the argument value.only=FALSE to get the full output.
+By default this function only outputs the cut value but you can use the argument `value.only = FALSE` to get the full output.

 ```r